Cross-platform USB device lister and profiler that extends lsusb with modern features and better output formatting.

-Cyme is a cross-platform USB device and bus profiler that serves as a modern replacement for the traditional lsusb command.
-It lists system USB buses and devices with full device descriptors, supporting Linux, macOS, and Windows platforms.
-The tool maintains compatibility with lsusb through a --lsusb flag while adding enhanced functionality.
+Cyme is a cross-platform USB device profiler that serves as a modern replacement for the traditional lsusb command.
+It lists system USB buses and devices while providing full device descriptor information across Linux, macOS, and Windows platforms.
+The tool maintains compatibility with lsusb through the --lsusb flag while adding enhanced functionality.

 # via Homebrew